Seiderlord/obesta-demo/README.md

 ## Solution

 The problem can be broken down into smaller challenges that need to be overcome.
-For a website, we need a frontend server that can be accessed on all devices and provides business information and guides for users.
+For a website, we need a frontend server that can be accessed on all devices, provides business information, products and guides for users.
 To separate the business logic from the frontend, we additionally need a backend server for automating processes and workflows.
 To store the data of various products, we can use a database and to host all our servers we need to select a cloud service.